craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes July 27 22.md

 	- [ ] intro / recap?

 ### Intro
 When we last left our heroes, after must shenanaganary, they had made their way into the town of Yerba.
 In its outskirts, Nala was disguised as a Red Dragonborn in an attempt to cover tracks before they are sought after and Jerren met with an old friend in Kirin of Kirin's Stables and procured a number of horses.
-Breenabelle led the party deeper into the city, to the [[Dragon Blood Inn]] to stay for the night.
+Breenabelle led the party deeper into the city, to the [[Dragons Blood Inn]] to stay for the night.
 There the party met with the (orcish) patron of the establishment Nico Bennett, procured room and board for the night, and learned of a secret underground fighting collective that gathers in the basement of this very Inn.

 ### What does the World Know?
 The in-game date is the 20th of Regrowth, 105AF; 20:30.